sarmadjari/ConfigureMyWindows/AssesMyWindows11Security.md

 - The script primarily targets Level 1 (L1) recommendations, focusing on settings that offer significant security improvements without extensive modifications to system functionality.

-### Compliance and Security Assessment Reporting:
-The script includes a comprehensive section that generates a security configuration assessment report.
-This report details each check's current state, recommended state, and a compliance score.
-It also calculates an overall compliance score based on the results of the individual assessments.

-### Overall Compliance Level:
-- The script primarily targets Level 1 (L1) recommendations, focusing on settings that offer significant security improvements without extensive modifications to system functionality.